Find answers to our most commonly asked questions about electric car leasing.

 Electric cars drastically reduce your carbon footprint and help to reduce air pollution considerably, versus a traditional petrol or diesel car.

 As pure electric vehicles (EVs) don't have an exhaust system, they produce no carbon dioxide and zero tailpipe emissions when driving.
 This means they do not emit toxic gases or smoke in the environment like a traditional petrol or diesel car.
-This helps improve air quality in towns and cities and means you can take advantage of government grants and tax incentives for EVs to help reduce the total cost of ownership.
+This helps improve air quality in towns and cities and means you can take advantage of government grants and tax incentives for EVs, including zero road tax rates to help reduce the total cost of ownership.